 Neighbourhood planning involves creating any of the following:

 - Neighbourhood Development Plan.
 This establishes the vision and planning policies for the use and development of land in a neighbourhood.
-Once adopted it would become part of the development plan, and would be used alongside the government’s National Planning Policy Framework and the current Statutory Development Plan or the Local Plan when it's adopted.
+Once adopted it would become part of the development plan and would be used alongside the government’s National Planning Policy Framework and our Local Plan.

 - Neighbourhood Development Order.
 This allows communities to grant planning permission for types of new developments they want to see go ahead.